kimsyna/hallyu-chain/README.md

 ### Newsletter Signup

+Set the newsletter signup endpoint using either an environment variable or a config file.

-Set `NEWSLETTER_API_URL` to the URL that should receive signup requests (your backend or a service like Mailchimp).
-During the build step, `npm run build:web` reads this environment variable and injects it into the `data-endpoint` attribute of the `.newsletter-form` in `index.html`.
+- **Environment variable:** Define `NEWSLETTER_API_URL` with the URL that should receive signup requests (your backend or a service like Mailchimp).
+During the build step, `npm run build:web` reads this variable and injects it into the `data-endpoint` attribute of the `.newsletter-form` in `index.html`.
+- **Config file:** Copy `newsletter.config.example.json` to `newsletter.config.json` and edit `newsletterApiUrl` to your endpoint.
+This file is used when `NEWSLETTER_API_URL` is not set.

 Example deployment: